 The top places in these league tables are inevitably occupied by the older and wealthiest universities.
 Their prestige ensures that they attract the best students and faculty and are supported in all sorts of ways by the society.
 There are now many of these league tables and some universities will find themselves being rated differently from one league table to another.
 They may be of some value to individuals seeking a place to study who have no appreciation of the academic environment within their country or around the planet.

-Another issue which came to public attention in recent years was the escalation in Vice-Chancellor’s salaries.
-Traditionally Vice-Chancellors were paid substantially more than professors.
+Another issue which came to public attention in recent years was the escalation in Vice-Chancellor’s salarie s – perhaps facilitated by the large fee increases of up to £9,250 for the typical student Traditionally Vice-Chancellors were paid substantially more than professors.
 However, for a long time the premium would have been in the range of 50 to 100% more.
 Now some Vice-Chancellors are receiving salaries of over £500,000 with a significant number of individuals in the range of £250,000 to £500,000.
 Furthermore, other high office holders are also drawing high salaries.
 These level of salaries are regarded by many to be more appropriate for the boards of directors of international corporations than for university staff.
 Some Vice-Chancellors have accepted reductions in their pay packages but even those who have done this are still being awarded what is regarded by many as, extremely generously.
 There is an issue of governance here which is yet to be resolved in most universities.

 It is important to note that the above description has focused on some of the major developments in the University environment in the United Kingdom and it is not true to suggest that other countries experienced exactly the same pressures and developments.
 However, by and large universities throughout the world have in recent years experienced increasing pressure with regards to the necessity to have research work published in high visibility journals and at the same time to cope with larger and frequently more demanding students.
 There has also been in many countries the need for universities to take on board the notions of efficiency and effectiveness and thereby introduce some if not all of the measures described above under the heading of managerialism.